mlibrary/keycard/docs/authentication.rst

 Identity and Authentication
 ===========================

-Users can be identified in any number of ways and carry with them various attributes that determine the entirety of "who they are".
-Our typical needs include identifying a person by username or email address, and building a profile of attributes such as geographical region (as determined by IP address), or University status (student, staff, etc.).
+Users can be identified in any number of ways and carry with them attributes that determine the entirety of "who they are".
+Typical needs include identifying a person by username or email address, and building a profile of attributes such as geographical region (as determined by IP address), or University status (student, staff, etc.).
 The identifiers and attributes are intrinsic to the user and do not, by themselves, grant any permissions within an application.
-Likewise, these attributes cannot be granted within an application, but only inspected.
+Likewise, these attributes cannot be granted within an application, only inspected.

 Authentication Terms
 --------------------